 - Overuse of antibiotics and prescription drugs

-- Use of catheters, surgical mesh or other foreign objects
+- Use of catheters, a surgical mesh or other foreign objects

 - Systemic health issues that could make your body more prone to inflammation and infection: